 Four other states also legalized the drug in some form in this election.
 The most surprising vote to pass was in Oregon.
 In Oregon, all drugs were voted to be decriminalized, effectively removing low-level drug offenses from criminal prosecution.

 Oregon’s Measure 110 marked a shift in strategies in the fight against substance use problems and overdose in the state.
-What could decriminalization mean for the country and for drug users?
+What could decriminalization mean for the country and drug users?
 Will it help or hurt in the fight against substance use problems?
 Learn more about decriminalization and its possible effects.

 Drug decriminalization usually refers to when a state removes criminal penalties for the personal use of certain illicit substances.
 It’s most commonly applied to marijuana, which has been decriminalized in more than half of the states in the country.
 Decriminalization doesn’t legalize the personal use of the drugs that they target.

 Instead, it removes criminal penalties as an option when charging and prosecuting drug offenders.
 For instance, in a state where the recreational use of marijuana is illegal but decriminalized, a person caught with a small amount of marijuana may face fines, but they will not face jail time.
 Instead of treating drug offenses similarly to a robbery, they may be treated more like a traffic ticket.

 Drug decriminalization may not apply to dealers or drug manufacturers.
 Drug dealers may still face criminal penalties in states where the drug they are selling has been decriminalized.
 However, criminal charges will ideally not target problem users or people with substance use disorders that are caught with drugs for personal use.

 Drug decriminalization is often seen as a way to reverse laws created during the War on Drugs.